-Rijk’s is situated 120km north east of Cape Town and 90km east of the Atlantic coast in a Mediterranean climate area.
-Steeped in history, the beautiful Church Street has 32 national monuments and the valley is surrounded by the majestic Winterhoek, Saronsberg and Witzenberg mountains, often snow-capped in winter.
-Cold winters with rain, snow and very dry summers with fresh south easterly winds keep our vineyards healthy and disease free.
+Rijk’s is situated in the small town of Tulbach, 120km north east of Cape Town and 90km east of the Atlantic coast in a Mediterranean climate area.
+Steeped in history, the beautiful Church Street has 32 national monuments.
+The valley is surrounded by the majestic Winterhoek, Saronsberg and Witzenberg mountains, often snow-capped in winter.
+Cold winters with rain and snow and very dry summers with fresh south easterly winds keep our vineyards healthy and disease free.
 Because of the mountains, we have cool summer nights.

 1751 to 1771

-Governor of the Cape, Rijk Tulbagh who our town was named after and the Rijk’s brand in his honour.
+During this period, Rijk Tulbagh was the Governor of the Cape.
+Not only was our town named after him, but also the Rijk’s brand in his honour.

 Devastating earthquake destroys the town of Tulbagh.

-Lovers of good food and collectors of good wines, after working in Cape Town for more than 20 years, Neville Dorrington and family decided it was time to move to the countryside and grow and produce their own wine.
-The farm was found.
-We fell in love with the Tulbagh valley.
-137 hectares of virgin soils never cultivated.
-Slopes facing north, south, east and west.
-The analysis of the vertical shale soils revealed potential for low yielding high quality grapes.
-The offer to purchase was accepted.
+Lover of good food and collector of good wines, Neville Dorrington had been working in Cape Town for more than 20 years.
+In 1996 Neville and his family decided to move to the countryside and grow and produce their own wine.
+We fell in love with the Tulbagh valley and came across 137 hectares of virgin soils that was never cultivated.
+The slopes faced north, south, east and west and the analysis of the vertical shale soils revealed potential for low yielding, high quality grapes.
+The offer to purchase was accepted and the Rijks farm was found.

 “Lets do it all from scratch”

-Our new cellar opened on time.
-Designed by legendary winemaker Gunter Brozel, who had retired from Nederburg after 33 years.
+Our new cellar was designed by legendary winemaker Gunter Brozel, who had retired from Nederburg after 33 years and opened on time.

 First grapes harvested and received at our cellar.